srizvi-official/technology-assessment-devops/README.md

 **Approach A**: is ready made scripts with little modifications to setup things fast.
 Rational is just to put another option on table.
 **Approach B**: is simple and flexible but limited.
 Due to time constraint I didn't implement the helm chart in this solution, but, if I get time will do over the weekend.

+- I created custom image of Jenkins because configiration automation is required.
+- I used SonarQube image from registery hub directly as no customization is required.

 Tailored Implementation
 =======================